The One Exercise Type That Outperformed Expectations for Aging Brains and Bodies

 How eight simple resistance exercises transformed sleep quality by 36% and slashed depression symptoms in older women.

 Could hitting the weights be the secret to sleeping better and feeling mentally sharper as you age?
-This groundbreaking study reveals that resistance training might be the game-changer older women need for physical and mental wellness.
+This massive study found that resistance training might be the game-changer women need for physical and mental wellness later in life.
 This randomised controlled trial examined how 12 weeks of resistance training impacts sleep quality, mental health, cognitive function, and physical capacity in older women, specifically comparing those who started with good versus poor sleep quality.

 Key Points